-The map below shows the A303 tunnel and road proposal option across Stonehenge World Heritage Site consulted on in Spring 2017.
+The road and short tunnel proposal across Stonehenge World Heritage Site consulted on in Spring 2017 is shown below.

-The consultation reports on responses are contained in four volumes here.
+The consultation responses are in four volumes here.

 Our key concerns were:

 - Consultation period of 7 weeks was too short for a UNESCO World Heritage Site.

 - No options offered to protect the World Heritage Site

 - Tunnel too short (WHS is 5.4km/3.4 miles wide, tunnel is 2.9km/1.8 miles long).

 - Serious damage to archaeology and landscape in direct contravention of planning policy and World Heritage Convention.

 - Detrimental to wildlife especially the RSPB reserve for Stone Curlews.

 The Stonehenge Alliance responded to Highways England’s consultation expressing these serious concerns both with the consultation and the proposals.